zslim1101/splyt-technical-test/README.md

 ### Redis Sorted Set Usage

 This solution uses Redis **Sorted Sets** (ZSET) to efficiently store and query time-series data.
 A sorted set is a collection of unique members, each associated with a numeric **score**.
 Members are automatically sorted ascendingly by score.
+With that in mind, it is a perfect chance to use timestamps (in milliseconds) as the score, and the location data OR subscriber config data as the member.

 #### Why Sorted Sets?